 We have established good links with our local and wider community.
 We welcome them into our school.
 From them, we learn about equalities issues outside of school and can establish mechanisms for addressing them within school.
-These include gaining the Inclusion Quality Mark, Dialogue - Hove YMCA, The Swedish School Portslade, The Christian Mission - Brighton & Hove, Portslade cluster of schools.
 We continue to seek out ways to make contact with relevant community and voluntary or faith groups.